Syed Yusuf Hossain: Career

-Hossain served as Deputy Secretary in the Ministry of Defence, Member of the Bangladesh Rural Electrification Board, Joint Secretary in the Ministry of Industries, managing director of the Bangladesh Film Development Corporation, Director General of the Bangladesh Management Development Center, Chairman of the Bangladesh Textile Mills Corporation, Chairman of Bangladesh Energy Regulatory Commission, Additional Secretary in the Ministry of Industries, and Secretary in both the Ministry of Cultural Affairs and the Ministry of Defence.
+Hossain served as deputy secretary in the Ministry of Defence, member of the Bangladesh Rural Electrification Board, joint secretary in the Ministry of Industries, managing director of the Bangladesh Film Development Corporation, director general of the Bangladesh Management Development Center, chairman of the Bangladesh Textile Mills Corporation, chairman of Bangladesh Energy Regulatory Commission, additional secretary in the Ministry of Industries, and secretary in both the Ministry of Cultural Affairs and the Ministry of Defence.
 He was an accused in the MiG-29 purchase scam case along with Prime Minister Sheikh Hasina.
 All of the accused were acquitted in 2011.

-Throughout Hossain's career, Hossain received extensive training both domestically and internationally, including in General Public Administration, Rural Electrification Distribution System, Advanced Management Programme, and Industrial Management System.
-He also led and participated in several international seminars, investment and business delegations, and governmental delegations to various countries across Asia, Africa, Europe, and America.

 In addition to Hossain's government service, Hossain was actively involved in various socio-cultural and sports organizations, as well as multinational organizations.
-During his tenure as Comptroller and Auditor General (CAG) of Bangladesh, he initiated numerous reform initiatives aimed at modernizing and improving the activities of the Supreme Audit Institution (SAI) of Bangladesh.
+During his tenure as comptroller and auditor general (CAG) of Bangladesh, he initiated numerous reform initiatives aimed at modernizing and improving the activities of the Supreme Audit Institution (SAI) of Bangladesh.
 Hossain relinquished the position of CAG on February 4, 2002.

-On 11 October 2009, Hossain was appointed Chairman of Bangladesh Energy Regulatory Commission.
-His appointed was challenged by a petitioner represented by Dr Shahdeen Malik on the grounds that it would be unconstitutional since he had served as the Comptroller and Auditor General in the past.
+On 11 October 2009, Hossain was appointed chairman of the Bangladesh Energy Regulatory Commission.
+His appointment was challenged by a petitioner represented by Shahdeen Malik on the grounds that it would be unconstitutional since he had served as the comptroller and auditor general in the past.
 Justices Nozrul Islam Chowdhury and Naima Haider of the High Court Division declared his appointment illegal in February 2011.